Racing-Inspired Timepieces: The History

 TAG Heuer Carrera Day-Date

-The Carrera was inspired by the famous border-to-border race on the open roads of Mexico, the Carrera Panamericana.
+The famous border-to-border race on the open roads of Mexico, the Carrera Panamericana, inspired the Carrera.
 The Day-Date variation of the iconic model adds some elevated complications to this timeless watch.

 TAG Heuer Monaco Le Mans Limited Edition

 The Monaco was the first square, waterproof automatic chronograph on the market.
-The Le Mans Limited Edition pays homage to the world’s oldest active sports car race, the Le Mans that was popularized by the 1971 film.
+The Le Mans Limited Edition pays homage to the world’s oldest active sports-car race.
+Popularized in the 1971 film, the race is simply The Le Mans.